This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A bone marrow biopsy is a procedure used to take a sample of bone marrow.
 This will help healthcare providers know which types of blood cells are low.

 Your other medicines or treatments may be stopped if they are causing your aplastic anemia.
 Ask for more information about these and other treatments you may need:

-- Immunosuppressants: These medicines help prevent the body from attacking its own bone marrow.
+- Medicines may be given to help trigger your bone marrow to start making new red blood cells, white blood cells, and platelets.
+You may also need medicines to help prevent your body from attacking its own bone marrow.
 This may help the bone marrow make more blood cells.

-- Bone marrow or stem cell transplant: Stem cells are the part of the bone marrow that make the RBCs, WBCs, and platelets.
-The transplanted stem cells return to the bone marrow, grow, and start producing WBCs, RBCs, and platelets.
-This transplant is usually done while you are in the hospital.
-You may be in the hospital for a month after your transplant.
+- A bone marrow or stem cell transplant is a procedure used to replace your stem cells with healthy cells.
+Stem cells are the part of the bone marrow that make the red blood cells, white blood cells, and platelets.
+The transplanted stem cells return to the bone marrow, grow, and start producing red blood cells, white blood cells, and platelets.

 When should I contact my healthcare provider?